koiketakayuki/great-work/README.md

 ## Etymology

-"Great work!" is one of the most favorite english words:)
+"Great work!" is one of the most my favorite english words:)
 Sometimes we argue with each other, but we should overcome it to make our product and programmer life better.
-Do not forget to say "Great work!" to your coleague.
+Do not forget to say "Great work!" to your coleagues.

 ## Recruitment